yuxuan12345/UOCIS322-P2/README.md

   ```
   docker run -d -p port:5000 your-name-cis322-2
   ```
-NOTE: Make sure to change the port (both in the flask API so that it reads from `credentials.ini`, and here in the run command.
-This is to ensure that you and your classmates don't end up using the same port and that tests do not interfere with each other.)
+NOTE: Make sure to specify a free port here.
 * Launch `http://hostname:port` using your web browser and check the output "UOCIS docker demo!".

-# Tasks
+## Tasks

 * The goal of this project is to implement the same "file checking" logic that you implemented in Project 1, but using Flask.